Shelbournator/thoughts/_posts/2026-01-17-the-infrastructure-of-meaning.md

 The Civil War is what happens when that shared grounding fails.

+Emerson himself struggled with this question and eventually disavowed some of pure individualism embedded in the Trascendentalist movement in favour of becoming an Abolitionist.
+Nietzsche's thinking would come to be aped by the Nazis, and one of his followers, Heidegger, would be a card carrying Nazi.

+Most scholars agree that Nietzsche would not have been a Nazi: he wrote scathingly of German nationalism and enjoyed learning about other cultures, including French.
+However, one cannot help but feel that Nazism is somewhat of a failure mode of this way of thinking.
+When one opens up the moral foundations of civilisation for re-examination, it is very possible that something _worse_ may emerge.

 ## Conclusion

 The modern "Post-Truth" era is not primarily about lying.
 It is about the erosion of Truth’s role as a shared, transcendent ground.